DaDude001/doom_helmeter/README.md

 ## Compatibility
 Should be compatible with most gameplay mods that are compatible with any custom HUD, although a minor amount of configuration is needed

-This has explicit support for Brutal Doom v22.
+This has built-in support for Brutal Doom v22.

 Tested and proven to work in Rust and Bones, Hellrider v0.9, Beautiful Doom, and Gunslinger Set.